 From the corner of your eye you spot a shimmer of iridescence from blue-violet to green-gold high up in the canopies.
 There are deep, smooth, slurred melodies in simple patterns echoing through the dense cloud forest.
 What a special moment – you have spotted the precious Resplendent Quetzal!
-Many avid birders consider the Resplendent Quetzal the glittering crown jewel of birding in Costa Rica.
+Many avid birders consider the Resplendent Quetzal the glittering crown jewel of birding in Costa Rica and Central America.

 About The Quetzal

 This magnificent bird, also known as Pharomachrus mocinno, belongs to the Trogan family and counts 6 species as members over all: the Crested, the Golden-headed, the White-tipped, the Pavonine, the Eared and of course the Resplendent Quetzal.

 You can find the Resplendent Quetzal from Southern Mexico all the way down to western Panama, where it lives in moist tropical forests in mountainous regions.
 This bird is most active in canopies and edges.
 We will help you spotting one in Costa Rica!